 - 8) Final Note

-What Is a 50 Amp RV Outlet?
+What Is a 50-Amp RV Outlet?

-A 50-amp circuit actually has two legs of 50 amps each.
-That means that it can provide a total of 100 amps of current at 120 volts (as long as you don’t go over 50 amps on either leg).
+Technically referred to as a NEMA 14-50R receptacle, a 50-amp RV outlet is a type of electrical outlet specifically designed for delivering 50-amp power.
+If you’ve seen our post on how to wire a 50-amp RV plug, you already know that a 50-amp outlet provides powerful electrical service.
+That’s because a 50-amp circuit actually has two legs, each supplying 50 amps.
+That means that a 50-amp outlet can provide a total of 100 amps of current at 120 volts (as long as you don’t go over 50 amps on either leg).
 The 50-amp RV power plug has four prongs, two of which carry 120V AC power, each with 50 amps of power, plus one neutral wire and one ground wire.

 When you plug your RV power cord into this receptacle, you should be able to power all of your RV’s appliances and devices (though perhaps not all at once) in the same way you could if you were connected to shore power at an RV park power pedestal.
 A 50-amp RV outlet like the one we’re talking about basically provides shore power right at your home.